How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 Best Way to Store Strawberries: Week 2 data

-Original Container: Severe shriveling has set in.
-These berries would only be good for making jam at this point.
+- Original Container: Severe shriveling has set in.
+At this point, these berries are only good for making jam.

-Glass Jar: These berries a still plump and they have yet to shrivel.
-I have noticed that they have lost some of their vibrant red color.
+- Glass Jar: These berries are still plump and have yet to shrivel.
+However, I have noticed that they have lost some of their vibrant red color.

 How to Keep Strawberries Fresh: Week 3 data

-Glass Jar: These berries are still plump and juicy, but they have lost some more of their vibrant red color.
-Most of the berries tart fine, but a couple has a fermented taste to them.
+- Glass Jar: These berries are still plump and juicy, but they have lost some more of their vibrant red color.
+Most of the berries taste fine, but a couple have a fermented taste to them.

 Best Way to Store Strawberries: The Results!